A fast algorithm for Stallings foldings over virtually free groups: Introduction

 The concept of folding a graph was introduced by Stallings in \cite{stallings_topology_1983}, and is one of the most fundamental operations in group theory from a topological perspective.
 In that paper, Stallings folding provides an algorithm that takes a collection of elements $\{f_1,\ldots,f_r\}$ of a free group $F$ and produces a \emph{folded graph} which turns out to contain the core of the covering space corresponding to the subgroup $H=\langle f_1,\ldots,f_r \rangle \leq F$.

 In \cite{kapovich_stallings_2002}, Stallings folding is presented within an algorithmic framework.
-A notable result from that paper is that we can decide the \emph{subgroup membership problem}: if an element $f$, represented by a word in a free group, lies in a subgroup $H=\langle f_1,\ldots,f_r \rangle$ given by a set of generators, by treating the graph produced by the Stallings folding algorithm as a deterministic finite automaton and trying to read off the word $f$ in the folded graph.
+A notable result from that paper is a solution to the \emph{subgroup membership problem} in a free group $F(a_1,\ldots,a_r)$: given an element $f$, represented by a word, and a subgroup $H$ represented by a tuple of words corresponding to a generating set, decide if $f \in H$.
+The algorithm amounts to treating the graph produced by the Stallings folding algorithm as a deterministic finite automaton and then to decide whether the word representing $f$ can be read off along a loop in this folded graph.

 In this paper, we present a Stallings folding algorithm that constructs a folded graph that is suitable to solve the subgroup membership problem in a virtually free group.
 The algorithm is identical to the algorithm for free groups, only that it is preceded by steps we call \emph{saturations}.
 This is not the first subgroup membership algorithm for virtually free groups, but the algorithm we present here is so simple that we can easily analyze its running time.
 As an application, using the fact that the group of $2\times 2$ invertible integer matrices $\GL{2,\mathbb Z}$ is virtually free we have the following result that is proved in Section \ref{sec:gl2z}. \begin{thm} There is an algorithm that takes as input a $2\times 2$ invertible integer matrix $A$ and a tuple $(G_1,\ldots,G_m)$ of invertible $2\times 2$ integer matrices and decides if $A$ can be expressed as some product where $G_{i_j} \in \{G_1,\ldots, G_m\}$ and $\epsilon_j \in \{-1,1\}$.
-This algorithm operates in time $O(n\cdot \log^*(n))$, where $n$ is the sum of all the matrix coefficients that appear in the input. \end{thm}
+This algorithm operates in time $O(N\cdot \log^*(N))$, where $N$ is the sum of the absolute values of all the matrix coefficients that appear in the input and the running time is a count of the number of pointer and integer arithmetic operations. \end{thm}

 Here, $\log^*(n) = \min\{m : n\leq 2^*(m)\}$ where $2^*(n+1) = 2^{2^*(n)}$ and $2^*(0)=1$.
-So, for practical purposes, we can assume the running time given above to be linear in $n$.
-This fast running time is due to the analysis of Disjoint Set data structures initiated in \cite{tarjan_efficiency_1975}, a fact that is also the basis of the main result in \cite{touikan_fast_2006}.
-Throughout the text $\log^*$ could be replaced by even more slowly growing functions, however, they are more complicated to define.
-We refer the reader to the notes for Chapter 21 in \cite{cormen_introduction_2009} for a comprehensive overview of the topic.
+For practical purposes, we can assume the running time given above to be linear.
+This fast running time is due to the analysis of disjoint set data structures initiated by Tarjan in \cite{tarjan_efficiency_1975}.